How to Master Push-Ups at Every Fitness Level

 Push-Up Variations and Progressions

-The push-up’s defining advantage is its unmatched progression range β€” more than any other equipment-free upper-body exercise, it can scale from near-zero strength requirement to elite-level athletic demand.
+The push-up’s defining advantage is its broad progression range: it can scale from a near-zero strength requirement to advanced athletic demand without equipment.

 Wall push-up (entry-level modification).
 Stand facing a wall, place hands on the wall at chest height.
 The angle of the body creates minimal load β€” most of the bodyweight is supported by the feet.
 This is appropriate for individuals with significant upper-body weakness, those recovering from injury, or those who cannot perform knee push-ups.
 The same technique cues apply: elbow angle at 45 degrees, shoulder blades set, straight body line.